smartcontractkit/chainlink-node-compose/README.md

 ## Configuration

-There are 3 environment variables that you likely need to change.
-You can set them in the `.env` or set them at runtime.
-Those 3 are
+There are 3 environment variables that you may need to change.
+You can set them in the `.env` file, those 3 are

 * `ETH_CHAIN_ID`
 * `ETH_URL`